 We don't use toxic chemicals or ingredients.
 We keep our packaging to a minimum, we do not use boxes or leaflets.
 We only use high percentage post-consumer, fully reclaimable and reprocessable Polyethylene Terephthalate (PET) bottles, jars and labels with a low carbon footprint.
 We only use other sustainable materials for our packaging: Aluminium and glass.
 Any outer packaging we use is required for shipping and is made of Low Density Polyethylene (LDPE) that is fully reclaimable and reprocessable as well.

-Bees of Britain is a
+Bees of Britain is a trademark licensed to

 Company number 10915907